 Exterior house and trim colors

-House, trim and ancillary structure colors shall comply with the basic palette of the house and trim colors approved by Board of Directors.
+House, trim and ancillary structure colors shall comply with the basic palette of the house and trim colors approved by Board of Directors and maintained by the Architectural Review Board.
 The approved basic colors are available at local retailers.
-Prior to painting, Owners shall obtain a no-fee permit.
-It is recommended that exterior finishes are to be compatible with the immediate areas; natural finishes are recommended, and foundation covering may be required.